aws-samples/step-functions-workflows-collection/sfn-query-large-datasets-sam/README.md

 Manually trigger the workflow via the Console or the AWS CLI.
 The state machine ARN can be found as the ```state_machine_arn``` CloudFormation output and the state machine name can be found as ```state_machine_name``` in the CloudFormation output.

 To trigger the workflow in the console, navigate to Step Functions and then click the step function name from the list of State Machines.
 In the Executions panel, click Start Execution.
-Click Start Execution again in the popup (default input values can be ignored)
+Click Start Execution again in the popup (default input values can be ignored).

 ## Cleanup